In This Article

 Steps

 - Decarb your flower in the oven.
-Temperatures vary, but 230° F to 266° F is often a suitable range to try on your oven.
+Temperatures vary, but 230° F to 266° F is often a suitable range to try in your oven.

-- Grind the decarbed flower, then place it in the slow cooker, combining it with the butter or oil.
+- Grind the decarbed flower, then place it in the slow cooker along with the butter or oil.

-- Cook the mixture on low heat for several hours, typically four to six hours.
+- Cook the mixture over low heat for 4 to 6 hours.

-- Strain the oil or butter through the cheesecloth, transferring the filtered oil or butter into a storage container.
+- Strain the oil or butter through the cheesecloth, transferring the filtered infusion into a storage container.

 Double Boiler Method